christianbator/pumasim-mac/README.md

 open -a docker # Accept license agreements and finish installation via the GUI
 ```

 2. Run the setup script
-This script configures GL graphics for XQuartz
+This script configures GL graphics for XQuartz:
 ```bash
 ./pumasim_mac_config.zsh
 ```